AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

         }

 Central to the regridding process is the concept of “tagging” which cells need refinement.
-ErrorEst is a pure virtual function of AmrCore, so each application code must contain an implementation.
-In AmrCoreAdv.cpp the ErrorEst function is essentially an interface to a Fortran routine that tags cells (in this case, state_error in Src_nd/Tagging_nd.f90).
+:cpp:`ErrorEst` is a pure virtual function of :cpp:`AmrCore`, so each application code must contain an implementation.
+In AmrCoreAdv.cpp the ErrorEst function is essentially an interface to a Fortran routine that tags cells (in this case, :fortran:`state_error` in Src_nd/Tagging_nd.f90).
 Note that this code uses tiling.

+.. highlight:: c++

 ::